 2 To the lost, (Colossians 4:5-6, 1Timothy 3:7).

 3 The purpose is to influence them for good in the Lord Jesus Christ, (Acts 11:22-24, 1 Corinthians 9:19-23).

 There are many “gray areas” in dealing with certain things we may or may not want to be involved in.
 In these cases, we should ask ourselves some questions:

-Are we being brought under the power of something that should not be controlling our lives?
+Are you being brought under the power of something that should not be controlling your life?
 (1 Corinthians 6:12).

-If the Lord returned at this moment, would we be ashamed?
+If the Lord returned at this moment, would you be ashamed?
 (1 Corinthians 1:8, 1 Thessalonians 5:23).